aerospike/act/README.md

 device I/O load with many small, variable-sized writes.
 Large block writes (and reads) still occur to model defragmentation, but the rate of these is reduced.
 The default commit-to-device is no.

-**commit-min-bytes (act_storage ONLY)**
-Minimum size of a write in commit-to-device mode.
-Must be a power of 2.
-Each write rounds the record size up to a multiple of commit-min-bytes.
-If commit-min-bytes is configured smaller than the minimum I/O size allowed on the device, the record size will be rounded up to a multiple of the minimum I/O size.
-The default commit-min-bytes is 0, meaning writes will round up to a multiple of the minimum I/O size.

 **tomb-raider (act_storage ONLY)**
 Flag to model the Aerospike tomb raider.
 This simply spawns a thread per device